lowtower/py-staticmaps/README.md

 - Non-anti-aliased drawing via `PILLOW`
 - Anti-aliased drawing via `pycairo` (optional; only if `pycairo` is installed properly)
 - SVG creation via `svgwrite`
+- optional tightening of the map to object or custom boundaries
+  - SVG only
+  - tiles are being "cropped" to given boundaries
+  - might lead to reduction of image quality

 ## Installation